andy-schulz/thekla-examples/courses/cucumber/04_Parse_Data_from_the_Step_Phrases/README.md

 ````

-In the ``When`` step cucumber already assumed that the two numbers int the phrase
+In the ``When`` step cucumber already assumed that the two numbers in the phrase

 ````gherkin
 When he adds the numbers 1 and 2
 ````